flipacholas/Architecture-of-consoles/articles/nintendo-ds.Rmd.md

 #### Turning points

 Thanks to the StrongARM, ARM also cemented its position in the handheld market, completely displacing [MIPS](nintendo-64#cpu) and [SuperH](dreamcast#cpu) as viable alternatives.
-From then on, ARM was en route to becoming the most widely adopted architecture for mobile devices [@cpu_android_abi].
+From then on, ARM was en route to becoming the most widely adopted architecture for mobile devices [@cpu-android_abi].

 Unfortunately for DEC, this CPU would be their last major achievement before being acquired by Compaq in 1998.
 The fate of StrongARM would then rest in the hands of Intel, who continued development under the new 'Intel XScale' line... until they liquidated the division to focus on ['low-power' x86 CPUs](xbox#p6-and-the-end-of-pentium-numbers) (i.e. the Intel Atom) [@cpu-xscale].
 Fifteen years later, not only has Intel lost its chance in the mobile market, but it now finds itself competing head-to-head with ARM in the desktop arena.